Back to the US: How new rules for British visitors will work after travel ban lifts

 What constitutes “fully vaccinated”?

-A person who has completed, at least two weeks earlier, a course of jabs with a vaccine authorised for emergency use by the World Health Organisation (WHO).
+A person who has completed, at least two weeks before their arrival date, a course of jabs with a vaccine authorised for emergency use by the World Health Organisation (WHO).

 The Centers for Disease Control (CDC, the health regulator in the US) says explicitly that its guidance on what constitutes being fully vaccinated applies to Oxford AstraZeneca, wherever it was manufactured.